Blueion76/FCAUconnect-HA/README.md

 - Home Assistant zones (home 🏠, work 🏦 etc.) support.
 - Uses the same data source as the official app 📱.
 - Remote commands (open doors 🚪, switch air conditioner 🧊 on , ...)
 Some commands may not work with all cars.
 Available commands are:
-  - "UpdateLocation" (updates GPS location of the car)
   - "DeepRefresh" (refresh battery level %) (ev only?)
   - "Alarm" (trigger vehicle horn and lights)
   - "ChargeNOW" (starts charging) (ev only)